MakeSchool-Tutorials/Make-ChatRooms-Tutorial/P04-Interacting-With-SocketIO/content.md

 At this point in time we are able to connect but no way to actually execute this code.
 The approach that we wanted to take was when the user presses the join chat room button in the intial view for this class to be instantiated and the socket connection to be made!

-### Have to refactor this portion right here and make it more semantic

 There are **event emitters** and **event listeners** that are used to be able to listen for events and data and respond accordingly.

 For example in the code snippet taken from our server at the top of this page, our socket is listening for when a client emits or sends their username and it responds accordingly but logging a statement to the terminal.